 Also, if you are using this, then other sitemap plugins like Yoast SEO will automatically disable it when installed.

 The sitemap is usually stored in the root folder of your domain.
 By default, the WordPress sitemap is located at: https://www.yourdomain.com/wp-sitemap.xml.

 In Yoast’s case, it would be https://www.yourdomain.com/sitemap_index.xml.
 However, if you are using a different plugin, the location may be different.

 Different locations and filenames may vary depending on the configuration of your website and/or any plugins you choose to install.

 Yoast is simply my favorite SEO tool, but it’s not the only one you can use to create a sitemap.
 In fact, there are a lot of plugins available for WordPress for this purpose.

 Here are just a few that you can install right now.

 Jetpack is a great plugin that comes with a variety of tools for WordPress, including a sitemap generator.
 However, you’ll need a WordPress.com account to use it.
 This is a free system and comes with a variety of great modules.

-Google XML Sitemaps is a free plugin that I used quite often in the past.
-It wasn’t until I started using Yoast that I stopped installing this tool.
-It’s an easy-to-use plugin with plenty of options for managing your sitemap.
+XML Sitemaps is a free plugin that excels at creating sitemaps for multiple search engines.
+In fact, before Yoast SEO, I used it quite often.
+It’s an easy-to-use plugin with plenty of options for managing your sitemaps.